ruili4UCSD/CSE151A_WIN24_GROUP/README.md

 - **Underfitting at High k-values:** Larger 'k' values tend to generalize better to unseen data, reducing test errors but excessively large 'k' can lead to underfitting.

 - **Cross-Validation:** The cross-validation error doesn't always grow according to 'k'.
 This behavior shows the importance of cross-validation in identifying a 'k' that ensures a model that is balanced between known data and unseen data.
 This pattern shows the delicate balance between avoiding overfitting with lower 'k' values and the risk of underfitting with higher 'k' values, despite the smaller errors.

-- **Odd vs. Even k-values:** Odd values of 'k' generally outperform even values, likely due to the nature of KNNs where an even 'k' can lead to equal votes among competing classes.

 **Reference used (KNN Introduction):** https://www.codecademy.com/learn/introduction-to-supervised-learning-skill-path/modules/k-nearest-neighbors-skill-path/cheatsheet